Your Gifts Support

 Mission Immersion Experience (MIE)

 Master of Divinity degree-seeking students are required to take an MIE trip as part of a semester course where students study, travel and immerse themselves into the culture of a foreign country and discover the way the Gospel is heard and practiced.
 BTSR President, Dr. Ron Crawford tells students, “If you are lucky you will go to Kenya and stay in a manure covered hut and learn from a person who lives on a dollar a day what it means to have the love of Jesus in your heart.”
 The MIE Program has enabled seminarians to study in many other countries including South Africa, Kenya, Nigeria, India, Argentina, Malaysia, Costa Rica, China, and in places closer to home including Appalachia and, beginning in 2015, an opportunity for a mission immersion in our own city of Richmond.

 Buildings and Grounds

-The Master of Divinity and Doctor of Ministry degrees are the core programs at BTSR and donors’ gifts help support everything from curriculum development to graduation ceremonies.
+The Master of Divinity and Doctor of Ministry degrees are the core programs at BTSR and donors’ gifts help support everything from curriculum development to classroom equipment to graduation ceremonies.
 Whether studying Biblical Hebrew, Worship and Pastoral Care, or Heaven, Hell, and the Afterlife, BTSR students are educated within an extensive and intensive learning environment that prepares them for God’s calling.